plone/plone.app.iterate/plone/app/iterate/README.txt

 iterate
 -------

-:Author: Kapil Thangavelu
-:Version: $Revision:$
-:Copyright: ObjectRealms, LLC (c) Creative Commons Attribution-NonCommercial-ShareAlike 2.5 License

 Summary
 -------

 iterate is a plone product that allows one to utilize a checkin / checkout procedure for content editing.
-It integrates in versioning, locking, and utilizes zope3 technology like adapters and events to allow for easy customization.
+It integrates in versioning, locking, and utilizes Zope technology like adapters and events to allow for easy customization.

 Features
 --------